Exploring interests in high school is one of the best things you can do for your homeschool high schoolers!

 - Entrepreneurship is another direction to go in starting your own business – the sky is the limit now a days with internet commerce.

-- Volunteer/Church/Missions – Again, there are many opportunities in these areas gain valuable experience.
+- Volunteer/Church/Missions – Again, there are many opportunities in these areas to gain valuable experience.
 Food banks, libraries, animal shelters, and Parks and Rec departments are always looking for volunteers.
 Organizations like the Special Olympics or the YMCA look for different kinds of volunteers as well.
 Missions usually involve travel, another valuable experience.

 - You might want to check into an organization called Youth Service America.